AshrafByte/CourseCode/README.md

 Encapsulates essential course information, including title, description, content, instructor details, and enrolled students.

-### Quiz and Assignment Classes
+### CoueseWork Classe

-Specialized classes for managing quizzes, assignments, and other course materials, ensuring a dynamic learning experience.
+Specialized classe for managing quizzes, assignments, and other course materials, ensuring a dynamic learning experience.

 Let's embark on a journey of knowledge and discovery together! 🚀✨